imAIgene-Dream3D/BGT/README.md

 ----

-### (2) Population separation simulation module
+### (2)  Population separation in silico simulation

-This module simulates T-cell population separation into engagers and non-engagers over multiple time points, providing insights into T-cell dynamics in a co-culture environment.
+[This module](https://github.com/AlievaRios/BGT/blob/dev_avi/scripts/Mutiple_timepoint_population_seperation_simulation.R) simulates T-cell population separation into engagers and non-engagers over multiple time points, providing insights into T-cell dynamics in a co-culture environment.
 It utilizes user-defined parameters from the configuration file to analyze and visualize the engagement behavior of CD4 and CD8 T-cells.

 #### Configuration
 Set up the `config_template.yml` with the necessary parameters for this module, including: